Aliases for TRPC5 Gene

 GeneCards Summary for TRPC5 Gene

-TRPC5 (Transient Receptor Potential Cation Channel, Subfamily C, Member 5) is a Protein Coding gene.
+TRPC5 (Transient Receptor Potential Cation Channel Subfamily C Member 5) is a Protein Coding gene.
 Diseases associated with TRPC5 include Hypertrophic Pyloric Stenosis and Pyloric Stenosis.
-Among its related pathways are L1CAM interactions and GPCR Pathway.
-GO annotations related to this gene include ion channel activity and store-operated calcium channel activity and inositol 1,4,5 trisphosphate binding.
+Among its related pathways are Axon guidance and Ion channel transport.
+GO annotations related to this gene include ion channel activity and store-operated calcium channel activity.
 An important paralog of this gene is TRPC6.